 The Rye Water rises in Co.
-Kildare and flows in a south-easterly direction for 12 miles before joining with the Liffey at leixlip.
+Kildare and flows in a south-easterly direction for 12 miles.
+It then joins with the Liffey at Leixlip.
 Although the river has been drained it is generally fast flowing over a stoney bottom.
-This river which contains stcks of brown trout gets good hatches of olives and sedges.
+There are reasonable stocks of brown trout in this river which gets good hatches of olives and sedges.

-Angling Byelaw 936, 2015 This Bye-law prohibits the use of any fish hooks, other than single barbless hooks, prohibits the use of worms as bait in angling for all species of fish in the waters specified in the Bye-law, and revokes Angling Bye-law No. 930, 2014.
+Angling Bye-law No. 982 of 2020 prohibits the use of any fish hooks, other than single or double barbless hooks, and also prohibits the use of worms as bait in angling for all species of fish.

 Rye Water, Leixlip, Co.
 Kildare.

 (Fly Fishing only with a Catch and Release policy for ALL Fish.)

 - Dry flies: olives & sedges, sizes 14 – 16

 - Wet flies; patterns including gold heads size 12 – 16.

 Leixlip & District Angling Association control fishing on this river: